 The incision(s) may be sore and develop bruising over the next several days.
 This will go away and no special care is needed.
 You may remove the bandage on post-op day 2.
-No bandage is needed over the surgical would as long as it is clean and dry. if there is any moisture at the surgical site, simply cover it with a cotton gauze.
+No bandage is needed over the surgical would as long as it is clean and dry.
+If there is any moisture at the surgical site, simply cover it with cotton gauze.

-The most important aspect for caring for your surgical incision is to keep it clean and dry for the first 72 hours.
+The most important aspect of caring for your surgical incision is to keep it clean and dry for the first 72 hours.
 As long as the incision is completed dry, it is OK to shower on the fourth day after your surgery.
 Limit the shower to 5 minutes.
 Do not scrub the incision.
 Simply pat the incision dry following the shower.
 ABSOLUTELY no baths or hot tubs for a minimum of 4 weeks.

 Weight Bearing Status: Non WB | Partial WB | Full WB